A topic from the subject of Introduction to Chemistry in Chemistry.

 Materials:

-1. Dissolve copper(II) sulfate pentahydrate in 10 mL of water in a test tube.
+1. Dissolve copper(II) sulfate pentahydrate in 10 mL of distilled water in a test tube.

-2. Add ammonia solution dropwise until the initially formed precipitate dissolves and a deep blue solution is obtained.
+2. Add ammonia solution dropwise, with constant stirring, until the initially formed precipitate dissolves and a deep blue solution is obtained.

-3. Add 10 mL of ethanol to the solution and stir.
+3. Add 10 mL of ethanol to the solution and stir gently.

-4. Filter the mixture and wash the crystals with ethanol.
+4. Filter the mixture using a funnel and filter paper to collect the crystals.
+Wash the crystals with a small amount of ethanol.

 Observations:

-Addition of ammonia solution initially forms a precipitate of copper(II) hydroxide, which dissolves in excess ammonia to form a deep blue solution of tetraamminecopper(II) complex.
+Addition of ammonia solution initially forms a precipitate of copper(II) hydroxide, Cu(OH)2, which is light blue.
+This precipitate dissolves in excess ammonia to form a deep blue solution of the tetraamminecopper(II) complex, [Cu(NH3)4]2+.
 Addition of ethanol causes the crystallization of tetraamminecopper(II) sulfate as pale blue crystals.
+The reaction can be represented as:

 Significance: